Monzo Review: Should you make the switch?

 Summary

 Monzo has become one of the leading challenger brands and app-only banks.
-Its app is simple to use and has great functionality but does suffer from occasional technical issues and bugs.
+Its app is simple to use and has great functionality but it does suffer from occasional technical issues and bugs.
 Despite its past teething issues, Monzo appears to be upfront with its customers and updates them regularly through its website blog and app.

 Monzo's budgeting features offer great insight into your spending and help you to analyse where your money goes each month.
 In addition, due to the cost of living crisis, Monzo has also made some of its budgeting features accessible to all accounts, meaning those without a Monzo subscription can also benefit from its main budgeting features.